 “We want to thank you from the bottom of our hearts for going out of your way to help our family during Christmas.
 It isn’t easy needing help.
 But it was amazing to tell my wife ‘Look at the Goodwill of the American People.’
 My girls were very happy and excited.
 We can’t say enough to express our gratitude.
 It was probably the best Christmas in many years.
 We really were blown away by the blessings!
 God Bless you.” – Mark and Family

 - Send cards to lonely seniors.
-13-year-old Jacob Cramer started Love for the Elderly, which distributes letters to American seniors via senior centers and nonprofit organizations.
+When he was 13-years-old Jacob Cramer started Love for the Elderly, which distributes letters to American seniors via senior centers and nonprofit organizations.
 This page explains how you can send a postal letter.
 Letters have come in from all over including Cleveland, Asia and Scotland.

 - You can also send mail to Cards for Hospitalized Kids, which delivers the cards to children in US hospitals.
 These are great activities for individuals, families and classrooms.